All Episodes

 Because Mary Landrew's re-election depends on New Orleans being repopulated with enough liberal Democrats to put her over the edge.

-Uh and the stories in the New Orleans Times, Picky Yoon and others say that the reason Negan actually triumphed here is because he has experience as a businessman.
+And the stories in the New Orleans Times, Picky Union, and others say that the reason Nagan actually triumphed here is because he has experience as a businessman.

-He was in the cable TV business, and he appealed to conservatives in New Orleans, whereas Mitch Landrew is your end, you know, average, you know, uh standard-bearing Uh uh uh liberal.
+He was in the cable TV business, and he appealed to conservatives in New Orleans, whereas Mitch Landrew is your average standard-bearing liberal.

-Uh Howard Dean made the decision himself to back uh Mitch Landrew.
+Howard Dean made the decision himself to back Mitch Landrew.

-Dean came to the decision uh to back the white challenger over the African American incumbent school bus Nagan, despite concerns among senior black officials in the party that the DN DNC should stay neutral.
+Dean came to the decision to back the white challenger over the African-American incumbent school bus Nagan, despite concerns among senior black officials in the party that the DNC should stay neutral.

-The party's field efforts also coincided with a national effort by Democrat contributors to support Mitch Landrew, who had outraised the school bus Nagan by a wide margin, 3.3 million to just barely 541,000.
+The party's field efforts also coincided with a national effort by Democrat contributors to support Mitch Landrew, who had outraised school bus Nagan by a wide margin, 3.3 million, to just barely 541,000.

 He's a Democrat from Nebraska.

-Uh the defeat of Mitch Landrew is the latest setback for Dean's office, criticized uh often criticized field operation.
+The defeat of Mitch Landrew is the latest setback for Dean's office, criticized, often criticized field operation.

-Have you seen I mean I mean I know you've seen the fact that the the school bus Nagan won, but have you seen the story that the DNC was trying to defeat Nagan?
+Have you seen, I know you've seen the fact that school bus Nagan won, but have you seen the story that the DNC was trying to defeat Nagan?

-You haven't seen it, and you're probably not gonna see it.
+You haven't seen it, and you're probably not going to see it.

 Can you imagine if this were two Republicans and the RNC was working to defeat the black candidate?

-Now that doesn't happen because in the Republican Party these days, the the future of the party happens to be uh Lynn Swan, Michael Steele, and uh and Ken Blackwell.
+Now, that doesn't happen because in the Republican Party these days, the future of the party happens to be Lynn Swan, Michael Steele, and Ken Blackwell.

-and Condoleezza Rice, I mean, a number of rising stars.
+And Condoleezza Rice, I mean, there are a number of rising stars.

-It's in the Democratic Party where they sandbag Carl McCaul in New York.
+It's in the Democratic Party where they sandbag Carl McCall in New York.

 Just amazing.

-And I I uh I wanted to mention this at the top of the program because I doubt that uh you have seen it anywhere.
+And I wanted to mention this at the top of the program because I doubt that you have seen it anywhere.

 Scary, scary story, ladies and gentlemen, out of Tampa, Florida.